Severe Allergic Reactions

 People can experience a vast range of allergic reactions, from mild to severe.
 When you come into iCare, our team of physicians will determine whether your reaction should be treated in our urgent care or in the emergency room.

 Mild symptoms often include sneezing, watery or itchy eyes, a rash, a runny nose, nasal congestion, or slight swelling.
 More severe symptoms can include the above reactions, combined with a tingling in the mouth, intense swelling of the lips, tongue, face, or throat, nausea and vomiting, chest tightness, wheezing, coughing, or shortness of breath, rapid heart rate, low blood pressure, stomach pain, diarrhea, or vasodilation.
 For severe reactions such as anaphylaxis, this usually involves an epinephrine injection to relax the muscles in order to allow you to breathe.
 For less severe allergic reactions, treatment can involve allergy shots — usually for allergic asthma, insect stings, hay fever or other medications.

 WHAT TO EXPECT

-When you visit the iCare, our team of exceptional and experienced physicians will immediately assess your situation, employ life saving intervention as needed and provide a physical examination.
+When you visit one of our iCare Emergency Room & Urgent Care locations, our medical team, led by an experienced ER physician will immediately assess your situation, employ life saving intervention as needed and provide a physical examination.
 Your care team may perform laboratory testing from our on-site lab.
 Once you are diagnosed, a treatment plan will be provided based on severity of your condition and symptoms.
 In the event that a patient requires hospitalization or other procedures that we do not offer at iCare, we are able to transfer them to a hospital for admission.